ClassiCube/ClassiCube/readme.md

 **Note:** When running from within VirtualBox, disable Mouse Integration, otherwise the camera will not work properly

 #### Instructions
-Initially, you will need to run ClassiCube.exe to download the required assets from minecraft.net.
+Initially, you will need to run ClassiCube.exe to download the required assets from minecraft.net and classicube.net.<br>
 Just click 'OK' to the dialog menu that appears when you start the launcher.

 **Singleplayer**
 Run ClassiCube.exe, then click Singleplayer at the main menu.

 **Multiplayer**
 Run ClassiCube.exe.
-You can connect to LAN/locally hosted servers, ~~minecraft.net servers,~~ and classicube.net servers through the launcher.
+You can connect to LAN/locally hosted servers, and classicube.net servers if you have a [ClassiCube account](https://www.classicube.net/).

 ###### *Stuck with OpenGL 1.1 due to old graphics hardware?*
 If you're on Windows, you should first try using the MESA software renderer from [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/).
 Typically though, this occurs because you have not installed GPU drivers.